 Extremely popular with independent filmmakers, the Nucleus-Nano Wireless Focus Control System from Tilta can wirelessly control the focus of most DSLR, mirrorless, or cine-style lenses.
 These units can connect to each other from 300' away and can be mounted in various ways to suit anyone's shooting style.
 Making this a great option for any level filmmaker.

 This wireless follow focus completely eliminates the need for external D-Tap power and includes a removable battery system for the motor and controller, higher torque motors, more responsive controllers, mounting options, and a smaller motor, which enables a single user to wirelessly control focus for a variety of different shooting scenarios and rig setups.

-The Cinegears Express is designed to work for a variety of workflows and can be applied to focus, zoom or iris control.
-With its 302-foot line of sight transmission, it can be used by a focus puller back of set or within a media village.
-It also features auto lens calibration and manual lens remapping making this the perfect solution as an all-round work horse on set.(opens in new tab)
+The Cinegears Express is designed to work for a variety of workflows and can be applied to focus, zoom, or iris control.
+With its 302-foot line of sight transmission, it can be used by a focus puller back of the set or within a media village.
+It also features auto lens calibration and manual lens remapping making this the perfect solution as an all-round workhorse on set.

 The Astral wireless follow focus system from Came-tv can wirelessly control focus, iris or zoom of most DSLR, mirrorless, or cine-style lenses.
 The controller features a built-in marking disk and an OLED display that provides battery level, calibration, travel, and memory information making it very versatile.